A cross lapper belt is used on a cross lapper machine within the textile processing industry.

 The more layers that are applied the longer it takes for the fibres that have been cross lapped take to exit the machine.

-The requirement for a high high quality cross lapper belt is increasing as the demands of the machines increase.
-The machine demand can be things such as speed and the accuracy in which the synthetic fibres are laid together.
+The requirement for higher quality cross lapper belts is increasing as the manufacturing process and efficiency improves.
+Increased demand is driven by the speed and the accuracy in which the synthetic fibres are laid together.

 There are many different constructions for of a lapper belt but in its simplest form there are two.
 These can be broken down as either a smooth surface top or a grip top.